Advanced Scheduled FTP Synchronization

 • The Built-in Open PGP feature offers the option to add an extra layer of protection to your data in transit and even at rest.
 Open PGP encryption is a much more reliable way to ensure the safety of data stored in the public or private cloud.

-• Relentless attempts to automatically retry interrupted transfers with checkpoint restart in any hostile network environment - are critical to ensure delivery of your valuable data on schedule and complete.
+• Relentless attempts to automatically retry interrupted transfers with checkpoint restart in any hostile network environment — critical to ensure delivery of your valuable data on schedule and complete.

 • Email notification upon successful delivery or error.